Towards a classification of mixed-state topological orders in two dimensions: Introduction

 Quantum many-body systems showcase a remarkably diverse range of quantum phases of matter.
 The ground states of gapped Hamiltonians, in particular, can exhibit topological order (TO), where the wave function is long-range entangled and cannot be smoothly deformed into a product state without encountering a phase transition.
 TO leads to a variety of intriguing phenomena, including localized excitations with unusual braiding statistics, and topologically-protected ground state degeneracies on a torus.
 These features endow TO with intrinsic robustness against local perturbations and make them of great promise for applications in fault-tolerant quantum information processing.

 In the past two decades, significant progress has been made in classifying and characterizing TOs in gapped ground states~\cite{Kitaev:2005hzj, Wen_2015, Johnson_Freyd_2022, WenRMP}.
-By now, sophisticated mathematical frameworks have been established to classify TOs in all physical dimensions.
-For instance, in (2+1)$d$, it is widely accepted that TOs are completely determined (up to invertible phases of matter) by their associated anyon theories, which capture the universal properties of the localized quasiparticle excitations.
+By now, mathematical frameworks have been established to classify TOs in (2+1)$d$: it is widely accepted that TOs are completely determined (up to invertible phases of matter) by their associated anyon theories, which capture the universal properties of the localized quasiparticle excitations.

-However, the majority of the existing studies assume the TO is in a well-isolated system, and thus is described by pure states.
+However, the majority of the existing studies~\cite{wen2004quantum, simon2023topological, zeng2019quantum} assume the TO is in a well-isolated system, and thus is described by pure states.
 In reality, a physical system is influenced by its environment and is best captured by a mixed state.
 This is particularly relevant for applications in quantum information, as the resilience to environmental noise is a key requirement for a quantum memory.
 Therefore, understanding TOs in mixed states is of both fundamental importance and a timely issue.

-It is well-understood that TOs in (2+1)$d$ are not stable against coupling to thermal baths~\cite{HastingsFiniteT, Lu:2019owx}: they can be smoothly connected to infinite-temperature Gibbs states without undergoing any thermal phase transition.
+It is well-understood that TOs in (2+1)$d$ are not stable against coupling to thermal baths~\cite{HastingsFiniteT, CastelnovoPRB2007, Nussinov2008thermalselfcorrecting, Lu:2019owx, Sang:2023rsp}: they can be smoothly connected to infinite-temperature Gibbs states without undergoing any thermal phase transition.
 This agrees with the strong belief that there is no self-correcting quantum memory at finite temperature in (2+1)$d$~\cite{Poulin2013thermal, Brown:2014idi}.
 On the other hand, the very fact that a topological quantum memory can exist suggests~\cite{Dennis:2001nw} that TOs are robust against local noise, and thus, should be well-defined for mixed states.